SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 real(8), default=1e-6

    | Available when ``projection_option`` is specified.
-   | Convergence threshold for the iteration of the eigenstates calculation.
+   | Convergence threshold for the iteration of the eigenstates calculation.z

 .. _yn_out_intraband_current: